 Less Managing.
 More Teaching.
 Greater Learning.
-McGraw-Hill's Connect® Economics is an online assessment solution that connects students with the tools and resources they'll need to achieve success.
+McGraw-Hill's Connect[®] Economics is an online as-

 McGraw-Hill's Connect Plus Economics Features

 Connect Economics offers a number of powerful tools and features to make managing assignments easier, so faculty can spend more time teaching.
 With Connect Economics, students can engage with their coursework anytime and anywhere, making the learning process more accessible and efficient.
 Connect Economics offers the features described here.